Uzendayo/Light-Novel-Scrapper/README.md

 Run `main.py novel -l -d <novel link>` to save the links and download the chapters on a json.

 ## Soon™
-1. Ability of using it on several Light Novel sites.
+1. Ability to use it on several Light Novel sites.
 2. Saving in *Markdown* format so it's nicer.
 3. More functionality.